yzfun/specifications/bip70-payment-token-protocol/SPECIFICATION.md

 * A `Location` header `{resource path}?code={token string}`.
 * A `Authorization` header `POP {token string}`.

-It is RECOMMENDED that the `merchant_data` is chosen such that the `resource path` may be derived from it - avoiding session state.
+It is RECOMMENDED that the `merchant_data` is chosen such that the `resource path` is derivable from it - avoiding session state.

-## 3. Authorized Request
+### 3. Authorized Request

-The client reconstructs the initial request and MUST include either the code provided in the...
+The client reconstructs the initial request and MUST include either the code provided in the ...
 TODO

 It is RECOMMENDED that, if the client aims to PUT or POST a payload to the server, the body SHOULD be included in this final request rather than the initial request to avoid repeated transmission or excess session state.